Stochastic optimization with decision-dependent distributions: Introduction

 {\em Performative prediction and distributional shift.} The two seminal papers on performative prediction \cite{perdomo2020performative,mendler2020stochastic} motivate and guide much of our work.
 In particular, the problem setting and assumptions we use (Section~\ref{sec:stoch_alg_feed_intro}) are identical to that of \cite{perdomo2020performative,mendler2020stochastic}. ``Performative prediction'' is an evocative name for the problem class in machine learning settings since it nicely contrasts the problem class with supervised learning.
 To stay consistent with the stochastic optimization literature, however, we do not use this terminology here and instead refer to the qualifier ``decision-dependent distributions'' when needed.

 The earlier paper \cite{perdomo2020performative} introduces the notion of an equilibrium point (therein called ``performatively stable'') and identified regimes in which retraining and gradient descent algorithms converge linearly.
-The follow up paper \cite{mendler2020stochastic}, in turn, analyzes two variants of the projected stochastic gradient method (called greedy and lazy).
-Our current work complements \cite{perdomo2020performative,mendler2020stochastic}, aiming to provide a systematic and transparent treatment.
+The follow up paper \cite{mendler2020stochastic}, in turn, analyzes two variants of the projected stochastic gradient method (called greedy and lazy), and establishes convergence of the last iterate to the equilibrium.
+Our current work complements \cite{perdomo2020performative,mendler2020stochastic}, aiming to provide a systematic and transparent treatment, based on controlling bias/error.
 The convergence guarantees we develop apply for a wide class of stochastic algorithms, including stochastic gradient, clipped gradient, proximal point, and dual averaging methods, along with their accelerated and proximal variants.
 Comments and comparisons with \cite{perdomo2020performative,mendler2020stochastic} appear throughout the text.
 Aside from performative prediction, there is a long history of problems with distributional shift in machine learning, whether due to time drift (e.g. \cite{kuh1991learning,bartlett2000learning,bartlett1992learning,gama2014survey,besbes2015non,besbes2019optimal}) or deployment of classifiers (e.g. \cite{hardt2016strategic,bruckner2012static,bechavod2020causal,dalvi2004adversarial}.
 We believe that the techniques developed here may be useful in these contexts as well.

+{\em Stochastic programming.} Stochastic optimization problems with decision-dependent uncertainties have appeared in the classical stochastic programming literature, such as \cite{jonsbraaten1998class,varaiya1988stochastic,dupacova2006optimization,ahmed2000strategic,rubinstein1993discrete}.
+We refer the reader to the recent paper \cite{hellemo2018decision}, which discusses taxonomy and various models of decision dependent uncertainties.
+An important theme of these works is to utilize structural assumptions on how the decision variables impact the distributions.
+Consequently, these works sharply deviate from the framework explored in \cite{perdomo2020performative,mendler2020stochastic} and from our paper.

 {\em Convex stochastic optimization.} Many of the techniques used here are rooted in convex optimization; recent monographs on the subject include \cite{beck2017first,bubeck2014convex,nesterov2018lectures}.
 The arguments we present are most closely related to the literature on (accelerated) stochastic gradient methods \cite{kulunchakov2019estimate,ghadimi2012optimal}, dual averaging \cite{nesterov2009primaldual,xiao2010jmlr}, and model-based minimization \cite{asi2019stochastic,davis2019stochastic}.